sgbasel/neuritetracker/README.md

 9. Store the reconstructed neurite model in a HDS graph representation

 ## Contents of the repository
 The code has been organised into folders according to the various functions of the code.
-They are organized according to the list below (followed by a short description):
+They are organized according to the list below followed by a short description.

 * trunk
  * CellsDetection - code to detect neuron cells in static images